josephlewis/leastcostpath/README.md

 -   version 1.7.5
       * Fixed issue with create_banded_lcps and create_CCP_lcps to filter to first SpatialPoint in the supplied SpatialPoints*
       * Implemented geographical slant in create_slope_cs.
 See function documentation for more information.
+-   version 1.7.6
+    * Fixed issue in PDI_Validation where SpatialPolygon was not created properly due to SpatialPoints not being seen as identical.
+Corrected by removing header name via base::unname.

 Authors
 -------